davidbarone/Dbarone.Net.Mapper/Documentation.md

 <small>[Back to top](#top)</small>
 >### <a id='dbaronenetmappermappermemberconfigurationgetter'></a>property: Getter
 #### Summary
  Delegate method to get the value from the instance.
+Returns a [Getter](#dbaronenetmappermappermemberconfigurationgetter) object.

 <small>[Back to top](#top)</small>
 >### <a id='dbaronenetmappermappermemberconfigurationsetter'></a>property: Setter
 #### Summary
  Delegate method to set the value to the instance.
+Returns a [Setter](#dbaronenetmappermappermemberconfigurationsetter) object.

 <small>[Back to top](#top)</small>